1928 Okeechobee hurricane: Puerto Rico

 The rainfall recorded on September 13–14, 1928, remains the record for the maximum rainfall associated with a hurricane in Puerto Rico within a period of forty-eight hours.
 In those regions where precipitation is more common place, as in Adjuntas in the Cordillera Central and in the Sierra de Luquillo, the rain was over 25 in, with 29.60 in recorded in Adjuntas.
 The anemometer located in Puerta de Tierra lost one of its cups at 11:44 am on September 13, just when it had registered a maximum speed of 150 mph —a speed that was sustained for five consecutive minutes.
 Previously the same instrument had measured 160 mph for one minute.
 Because these measurements were taken 30 mi from San Felipe's eye, at the time, it seemed possible that some estimates of 200 mph near the center of the storm were not overdrawn.

 There was general destruction through the island, with the towns where the eye passed being swept away.
 Property damage on the island from winds and rain was catastrophic.
 The northeast portion of the island received winds in excess of Category 3 strength, with hurricane-force winds lasting as long as 18 hours.
 Official reports stated "several hundred thousand" people were left homeless, and property damages were estimated at $50 million.

 On the island there was no building that was not affected.
 Some sugar mills ("Centrales") that had cost millions of dollars to build were reduced to rubble.
 Reports say that 24,728 homes were destroyed and 192,444 were partially destroyed.
 Most of the sugarcane fields were flooded, ruining the year's crops.
 Half of the coffee plants and half of the shade trees that covered these were destroyed; almost all of the coffee harvest was lost.
 The coffee industry would take years to recover since coffee needs shade trees to grow.
 The tobacco farms also had great losses.
 After this hurricane, Puerto Rico never regained its position as a major coffee exporter.

 Communications were disrupted by fallen trees, landslides, and damaged bridges.
 Some 770 school buildings were destroyed or damaged.
 According to some estimates of the day, excluding personal losses, the damages reached $85.312 million and more than 500,000 people were left homeless.
 Until Hurricane Maria 89 years later, San Felipe II was officially classified as Puerto Rico's biggest, worst, and most devastating hurricane to ever have hit the island.

 Greater Antilles and Bahamas

-After affecting Puerto Rico, the hurricane passed just north of the Dominican Republic, causing very little damage.
-This was due to the small core and weaker winds to the south of the center.
-Advance warning reduced the number of ships traversing the region.
+After affecting Puerto Rico, the hurricane passed just north of the Dominican Republic, causing little impact, due to the small core of the storm and weaker winds to the south of the center.
+Additionally, advance warning reduced the number of ships traversing the region.
+Nonetheless, the cyclone deroofed some homes and damaged a few ships around Puerto Plata.
+Heavy rains fell around Cap-Haïtien, Haiti.
+In Cuba, abnormally high tides generated by the storm sent interrupted shipping and pushed water above the Malecón seawall.